Piano Sonata (Barber): Structure and music

-The sonata is very difficult to play; Barber, himself a pianist, was unable to adequately play it, and the Music Library Association noted in 1986 that the sonata was "once considered almost too demanding a work".
+The sonata is technically demanding; Barber, himself a pianist, said that he was unable to adequately play it, and the Music Library Association noted in 1986 that the sonata was "once considered almost too demanding a work".
 Structurally, the sonata adheres to traditional designs for each movement.
-Musicologist Hans Tischler writes that the sonata fuses modern compositional technique—such as contemporary harmonic materials and twelve-tone technique—with techniques from the preceding three centuries, such as sonata form, passacaglia, and fugue.
-Tischler also notes that the sonata follows Beethoven's example in terms of motivic development, seriousness, and concentration.
+Musicologist Hans Tischler writes that the sonata fuses modern compositional techniques such as twelve-tone technique with forms from the preceding three centuries, such as sonata form, passacaglia, and fugue.
 American folk idioms are included in at least the second and fourth movements of the sonata.
-Despite forays into twelve-tone technique, and its chromaticism and dissonance, the sonata is based on a key center, that of E-flat minor.
-Some of the twelve-tone melodic patterns resemble examples from Nicolas Slonimsky's Thesaurus of Scales and Melodic Patterns, a book that was reportedly on Barber's piano while he was composing the sonata.
+Despite forays into twelve-tone technique, and its chromaticism and dissonance, the sonata is centered on E♭ minor.
+Some of the twelve-tone rows resemble examples from Nicolas Slonimsky's Thesaurus of Scales and Melodic Patterns, a book that was reportedly on Barber's piano while he was composing the sonata.

-Allegro energico
+I. Allegro energico

-The first movement is in "fairly traditional" sonata form and in 4/4 meter.
+The first movement is in sonata form and 4/4 meter.
 Musicologist Barbara Heyman writes that in this movement "the sonata form is more aptly delineated by melodic design than by harmonic structure".
-Barber worked several twelve-tone aggregates into the movement's texture.
-The composer prioritizes the musical motive over strict adherence to a twelve-note structure, allowing flexibility in note repetition, omission, and grouping to enhance the piece's expressive quality.
+Barber worked several twelve-tone tone rows into the movement's texture.
+Tischler writes that in these rows, the composer prioritizes the musical motive over strict adherence to a twelve-note structure.
+This allows for flexibility in note repetition, omission, and grouping.
 According to musicologist Nathan Broder, the entire movement is based on four distinct themes, all introduced in the exposition; three of these themes are explored further in the development section.

-The second section of the bipartite development marks a significant shift in the overall atmosphere of the piece.
-Up until this point, the music has been characterized by constant chromaticism.
-However, for the first time, the key signature aligns closely with the music itself, with no chromatic alterations for twelve measures.
-The section begins with a bass ostinato featuring a reworked quintuplet motive, creating a striking effect.
-The recapitulation begins with a climactic restatement of the first theme, now intensified by octave doubling and richer harmonies; the very first chord of the recapitulation incorporates the notes of both the German and French augmented sixth chords in E-flat minor, alongside the tonic chord.
+The second section of the two-part development marks a significant shift in the overall atmosphere of the movement, which had up to this point been characterized by constant chromaticism.
+The section, in diatonic C minor, does not include any chromatic alterations for the first twelve measures.
+The recapitulation begins with a climactic restatement of the first theme, now intensified by octave doubling and richer harmonies; the very first chord of the recapitulation creates a complex dissonance by incorporating the notes of both the German and French augmented sixth chords in E♭ minor, alongside the tonic chord.
 Although the recapitulation is slightly condensed compared to the exposition, it still presents all major thematic groups.
-The coda that follows is where the home key of E-flat minor is fully ascertained in the movement.
+According to Heyman, the coda that follows is where the home key of E♭ minor is asserted for the first time in the movement.